 To register a new company as dormant or change the trading status of an existing company from active to dormant, you must contact HMRC’s Corporation Tax office in writing.
 You should state the date from which the company is dormant.

-Within approximately 15 days, you should receive a notification at your registered office address confirming acceptance of this dormant company status.
+Within approximately 15 days, you should receive a notification at your registered office address confirming acceptance of this dormant status.

-If your company was previously trading, HMRC will send a ‘Notice to deliver a Company Tax Return’ after you have contacted your local Corporation Tax office.
+If your company was previously trading, HMRC will send a ‘Notice to deliver a Company Tax Return’.
 This must be completed for the Corporation Tax accounting period prior to the company becoming dormant.
-It must be delivered to HMRC online.
+It should be delivered to HMRC online.

 You will have to pay Corporation Tax on any profits made during that time.
 You should also close down your payroll and cancel your VAT registration, if applicable.